Field hockey stick: The modern hook

 In the mid-90s the "hook" head style hockey stick was relaunched, this time by the former German U21 International player Thomas Kille.
 Bright colours, bold graphics and painted heads were introduced.
 Manufacturers became much more aware of the look of their products and hockey sticks sold, particularly to new players, as much on colour and fashion as strength and usability.

 Comparison of original hook shapes with modern designs.

 Today, across many brands, there is a choice of angle of hook upturn, 45°, 60°, and 75°.
-A style of stick that almost no-one in Europe wanted to use in 1987, is today used almost universally; it is difficult now to find a player who is not using a hook style hockey stick and many of them have never used the "shortie" style at all; just as many of the players of today have never played hockey on a natural grass pitch—the development of artificial surfaces has also had a significant effect on the ways in which hockey sticks are used.
+Although the hook style was very rarely used in 1987, it is now used almost universally; it is difficult now to find a player who is not using a hook style hockey stick and many of them have never used the "shortie" style at all; just as many of the players of today have never played hockey on a natural grass pitch—the development of artificial surfaces has also had a significant effect on the ways in which hockey sticks are used.

 The original version, the 'Hook' relied on a patent description that put the inner side edge of the toe parallel (or nearly so) to the facing edge of the handle.
 The vertical height of the toe was approximately 80 mm (dotted line) Fig.1 and it was of almost uniform thickness with the remainder of the stick head.